Eastern Newfoundland: A 7-Day Photography Journey | 2026 Coastal Itinerary & Pro Tips

 FerryLand Lighthouse in Newfoundland, Canada Photographer, Roland Bast photography

-Photo Tip: Use a shutter speed of 1/1000s or faster to capture puffins in flight.
+Use a shutter speed of 1/1000s or faster to capture puffins in flight and fast-moving wildlife.

 1. Miawpukek Mi’kamawey Mawi’omi (Conne River Powwow)

-Experience Mi’kmaq traditions through dance, ceremony, and community celebration.
+Experience Mi’kmaq traditions through dance, ceremony, and community gathering.
+This is one of the most meaningful cultural events in the region.

 2. Inuit Games & Cultural Gatherings

-Participate in Inuit games, drumming, and throat singing at community events.
+Participate in traditional games, drumming, and throat singing during seasonal or community-led events.

 3. Under the Stump Wilderness Tours